jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) check-double-uid.py -x DoubleUID2020.xlsx -c crf/'*.csv'

-Ten results come from two sources: forestry and agriculture and will appear as multiple UIDs.
+Ten results come from two sources, forestry and agriculture, and will appear as multiple UIDs.
 ### lulucf-table-612.py
 Produce NIR Table 6-1.2 in LuluTable6-1.2.xlsx.
 In the command line example inventory files are in *crf* directory: